cedana/cedana/docs/guides/storage/cedana.md

 This will automatically restore from the latest checkpoint for `my-job-1`, which is stored in Cedana Storage.

+## Compression

+All compression algorithms supported for basic checkpoint/restore are supported.
+See [compression](../cr.md#compression) for more information.

+{% hint style="info" %}
+For better performance when remote checkpointing/restoring large processes/containers, especially when using [checkpoint/restore with GPUs](../gpu/cr.md), always use compression.
+The `lz4` compression algorithm is a good compromise between speed and compression ratio.
+{% endhint %}

 ## Streaming

 High-performance low-overhead streaming of checkpoints is also supported by the `storage/cedana` plugin.
 Follow instructions on [checkpoint/restore streamer](../cr.md#checkpoint-restore-streamer) to use streaming with this plugin.

+## Enable by default

+To enable streaming by default, set the `Checkpoint.Dir` field in the [configuration](../../get-started/configuration.md) to a path that starts with `cedana://`.

 ## See also